DIRACGrid/DIRAC/docs/source/UserGuide/GettingStarted/InstallingClient/index.rst

 **Using a host certificate**

-If you have a host certificate for the machine where the client is being installed, and if this Host Certificate Distinguished Name(DN) is registered in the Configuration Server of the DIRAC server machine, then such a host certificate can be used instead of the user proxy certificate, with the following command::
+If you have a host certificate for the machine where the client is being installed, and if this host certificate Distinguished Name (DN) is registered in the Configuration Server of the DIRAC server machine, then such a host certificate can be used instead of the user proxy certificate, with the following command::